-In compact bathrooms, every inch has to work harder.
-One cabinet that’s mounted a few inches too high or too low can throw off the entire space, making a tight bathroom feel even more cramped and awkward to use.
-That’s why bathroom cabinet height isn’t just a technical detail; it’s a practical design choice that affects comfort, accessibility, and how functional your bathroom feels day to day.
+In compact bathrooms, every inch must work harder.
+A cabinet mounted even two inches too high or too low can make a tight space feel cramped and awkward to use.
+Bathroom cabinet height is a practical choice that affects your daily comfort and the room’s overall accessibility.

 Key Takeaways: